fgryson/CI-milestone-1/TESTING.md

 - Edge
 - Edge on Android

-Having tested the project on these browsers I found no issues with responsiveness or appearance.
+Having tested the project on these browsers I found no issues with responsiveness, appearance or functionality.

 ## Testing User stories